GuillemFP/DoubleDragon3/README.md

 * **JUMP:** (Player 1: K / Player 2: V)
 * **KICK:** (Player 1: L / Player 2: B)

-The controls can be changed in the file "config.json", as well as other parameters that alter the gameplay.
+The controls can be changed in the file "config.json", as well as other parameters that change the gameplay.

 ## Debug mode
 Pressing F12 one can access debug mode, where others functions are availabe: